kapil2kumar/socket-chat-application/README.md

-# Hospital Demo
+# Socket Chat Application

-This is a Hospital Demo Project implementation in Node.js using MongoDB and Socket written in JavaScript.
+This is a Basic Multi Window Chat Authentication Project implementation in Node.js MongoDB and Socket written in JavaScript.

+Socket.IO enables real-time, bidirectional and event-based communication.

+#Example
+Hospital Demo
+Chat message implementation for hospital

 ## Feature